VICO-UoE/mlpractical/notes/remote-working-guide.md

 When you are finished working you should both close down the notebook server by entering `Ctrl+C` twice in the terminal window the SSH session you used to start up the notebook server is running and halt the port forwarding command by entering `Ctrl+C` in the terminal it is running in.

-## Set Up SSH Tunneling in Windows
+## Set-Up SSH Tunneling in Windows

 School machines can also be logged in if you are using Windows on your personal computer.
 The school recommends installing [PuTTY](http://computing.help.inf.ed.ac.uk/installing-putty) for remotely logging in.